aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 com.aspose.cells.Workbook workbook = new com.aspose.cells.Workbook();

  //Check if the license is loaded or not

 if (!workbook.isLicensed())

 {

     //Set license

     com.aspose.cells.License license = new com.aspose.cells.License();

-	lic.SetLicense(licPath);
+    license.setLicense(licPath);

 }